SantFdez/dev-picoyplaca-javascript/README.md

 ### Test Full-Stack App

-One you are running the application, you can open the server with any web browser at `localhost:4000` .
+One you are running the application, you can open the server with any web browser at `localhost:4000` (or deployed at [Heroku](https://dev-picoyplaca-javascript.herokuapp.com/)) .
 The App will show you a simple form.
 Fill the information keeping the established format and see if that specific given vehicle can be on road.

 ## API